 Can You Leave The Airport During a Short Layover In Brussels

-You may wonder if you can leave the Brussels airport during your brief layover.
-If you have at least 5-hours or more it should give you a sufficient amount of time before heading back to catch your flight.
-Anything less than that, I suggest you buy your waffles from the airport.
+You may wonder if you can leave Brussels airport during your brief layover.
+If you have at least 5 hours or more it should give you a sufficient amount of time before heading back to catch your flight.
+If anything less than that, I suggest you buy your waffles from the airport.

 Time spent in customs should be considered if you are not already flying within the Schengen region.
 If you’re required to have a visa, factor in any issues that may occur entering the country.
 Waiting in lines and any unexpected obstacles in customs should be taken into consideration since they can diminish your time.
 If none of these apply to you then you can quickly leave the airport and come back without any problems.

 Getting through the airport during your return is a breeze.
 Security is extremely organized and quickly gets you through.

 What Money To Use During Your Layover In Brussels

 Brussels is part of the European Union and uses the Euro.
-Cost of food and souvenirs are reasonably priced in the city, just make sure you have plenty of cash so you don’t have to pinch those pennies.
+The cost of food and souvenirs is reasonably priced in the city, just make sure you have plenty of cash so you don’t have to pinch those pennies.

 You are able to exchange your currency at the Brussels Airport at Travelx.
 Money can also be exchanged once you’re outside of the airport at Eurogold, Ria, or DME Change.
 Check out their opening hours prior to your layover.
 However, many places in Brussels accept credit and debit cards.

 What Language Do They Speak In Brussels

 French, Dutch, and German are the official languages spoken in Belgium.
 During my layover in Brussels, I primarily heard locals speaking French.
 Being fluent in French or their other languages isn’t necessary, mostly everyone spoke a little English.
 But, it is polite to learn at least a few common words just to be friendly.
 Locals tend to appreciate tourists who make some effort.

 How To Get From Brussels Airport To Brussels City Center